netj/cs.stanford.edu-netj/index.md

 You can find me at [Gates 430][], or reach me via email: <small><tt><myFirstName.LastName@Stanford.EDU></tt></small>

 My research interests are in technology that enables more productive **Exploratory Data Analysis** in the era of “Big data”.
+Particularly,
-Particularly, *processing subgraph matching queries with distributed systems*, and creating *interactive tools for managing computational experiments* are what I'm working on these days.
+creating *interactive tools for managing computational experiments*, and *processing subgraph matching queries with distributed systems* are what I'm working on these days.
 Current and past projects relevant to these are
 [3X][] and [SmallGraphs][].